synfinatic/GoProControl/README.md

 GoProControl has 4 pins:

- 1. +12V
+ 1. +5-12V
  2. GND
  3. Digital Input
  4. Digital Ouput

 When GoProControl is turned on, it will send a signal to the GoPro to also turn on- which may take a few seconds.
 When the Digital Input is connected to ground (GND) it will tell the GoPro to start recording.

-When the Digital Input is disconnected from ground (floating or +12V) it will tell the GoPro to stop recording.
+When the Digital Input is disconnected from ground (floating or +3.3-12V) it will tell the GoPro to stop recording.
 You should configure your GoPro to auto-off after 60seconds to save battery.

 Note, when the Digital Input is connected to ground, the Digital Output will be driven to 3.3V.
-This is so if your data logger does not have an output channel you can control, you can use a simple toggle switch to both turn on the GoPro and mark the time when recording started in your data logger.
+This is so if your data logger does not have an output channel you can control, you can use a simple toggle switch to both turn on the GoPro and mark the time when recording started in your data logger using an input channel on your data logger.

+**Note:** If you have the option of powering this by 5 or 12V, use 5V.
+If using your vehicle's battery, be sure it is switched with the ignition to prevent draining your battery.

 ## Links
 Links to projects or information that was critical to me creating this project.
 Thank you!